canonical/tdx/README.md

 [   29.884513] virt/tdx: module initialized
 ...
 ```

-<a id="setup-td-guest"></a>
+<a id="create-td-image"></a>
-## 5. Setup TD Guest
+## 5. Create TD Image

-In this section, you will create an Ubuntu 24.04-based TD guest from scratch or convert an existing non-TD guest into one.
-This can be performed on any Ubuntu 22.04 or newer system and a TDX-specific environment is not required.
+In this section, you will create an Ubuntu 24.04-based TD image from scratch or convert an existing VM image into a TD image.
+This can be performed on any Ubuntu 22.04 or newer system - an Intel TDX-specific environment is not required.

-### Create a New TD Guest Image

 The base image is an Ubuntu 24.04 cloud image.

-1. Generate a TD guest image. <br>

-NOTE: If you're behind a proxy, use `sudo -E` to preserve user environment.
+### 5.1 Create a New TD Image

+A TD image can be generated with the following commands.
+The resulting image will be based on an Ubuntu 24.04 cloud image ([`ubuntu-24.04-server-cloudimg-amd64.img`](https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img)), the default root password is `123456`, and other default settings are used.
+Please note the most important options described after the commands and have a look at the `create-td-image.sh` script for more available options.

 ```bash
 cd tdx/guest-tools/image/